 7. I can take my infant baby because I have seen many pictures where people took theirs too

-With less than 3 year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
-You have to be vigilant and if you notice any such feeling or he/she tells you about such a feeling then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight and if symptom increase then starts descending immediately.
+With less than a three-year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
+You have to be vigilant and if you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight and if symptom increase then starts descending immediately.

 8. I can drink alcohol because there have never been issues

-Please hold on to them in Ladakh or high altitude places because any kind of tobacco, smoking and alcohol or other depressant drugs including, barbiturates, tranquillisers, and sleeping pills etc.. decrease the respiratory drive during sleep resulting in a worsening of the AMS symptoms.
+Please hold on to them in Ladakh or high altitude places because any tobacco, smoking, and alcohol or other depressant drugs including, barbiturates, tranquilizers, and sleeping pills, etc.. decrease the respiratory drive during sleep resulting in a worsening of the AMS symptoms.

 9. I can remove my shirt for a selfie at Khardung La or Chang La 😉

-BUT always remember that exposing the bare parts of the body, especially the chest or lower neck, to the cold winds at that high altitude with less acclimatized body also makes a FATAL combo which can lead you to being seriously ill or just take that next morning flight from Leh back home in horrors 🙂 🙂
+BUT always remember that exposing the bare parts of the body, especially the chest or lower neck, to the cold winds at that high altitude with the less acclimatized body also makes a FATAL combo which can lead you to be seriously ill or take that next morning flight from Leh back home in horrors 🙂 🙂